mdbs99/git-work/README.md

 Pay attention to set the correct `path`, which should be the same where you've cloned this repository.

+Finally, type `git work` to see a minimal help.

 ## License (MIT)

 Copyright (c) 2017 Marcos Douglas B. Santos